JS-Produksiyon/moc-character-db/webserver-config/apache/README.md

 ## Setting up the MoC Character Database
 These instructions assume that the moc-character-db repository is located in `/var/www`.
 It is best to clone the repository here directly, [install it](../../README.md#manual-setup-all-oses) according to the instructions, and then follow the steps in [Other Operating Systems](../../README.md#other-operating-systems) to verify the installation works.

+Make sure that the Linux web service users that will run the database have write access to the `instance` directory and all that is in it.
+It is best to run the following command in the `/var/www/moc-character-db` directory.

+    sudo chown -R www-data:www-data instance

+Then the application will work properly.

 Copy `webserver-config/apache/moccdb.wsgi` into the repository root.
 (It should be in the same location as moccdb.py.)

 ## Installing Apache WSGI Prerequisites